Solar + Electric Vehicles: Angela & Erik

-Angela and Eric’s transition to a solar-powered lifestyle began when they moved from their Rochester home near Eric’s office to a farmstead in Oronoco where Angela could put her environmental studies and agricultural experience to work.
+Angela and Eric’s transition to a solar-powered lifestyle began when they moved from Rochester to a farmstead in Oronoco.

 “We were interested in the early generation electric cars back when we started hearing about them, and we felt compelled to get one when we moved out of town given how many extra road miles we’re driving,” Erik said.
 “It’s twenty miles per day.
-Some people wouldn’t shake a stick at that–it’s not a big deal by American standards—but I used to take the shuttle to work every day and then walk.
 We immediately felt the impact of commuting, having not been in a car for 8 years.”

 In their case, buying the electric car and installing solar were two separate decisions.

 “At the time we got our electric car, I don’t think we were considering having our own solar farm, though we had always been interested in it.
-We were signed up for the community solar program, but with the incentives and rebates and a friend of ours putting solar on their garage roof in town, we took the plunge.
-It wasn’t the order we had originally planned for all our house projects, but in the end we put the electric first.
-The car first, and then the solar array.”
+We were signed up for the community solar program, but with the incentives and rebates and a friend of ours putting solar on their garage roof in town, we took the plunge.”

 Eric added, “We aimed for a 100% offset for both the house and the car, and Solar Connection was almost bang on.”